Gateway

 }

-For a concrete example of the centralized collector deployment pattern we first need to have a closer look at the load-balancing exporter.
+For a concrete example of the centralized Collector deployment pattern, first look at the load-balancing exporter.
 It has two main configuration fields:

 - The

-sub-key here, you will have to manually enumerate the collector URLs.
-The other supported resolver is the DNS resolver which will periodically check for updates and resolve IP addresses.
-For this resolver type, thehostname
+resolverdetermines where to find the downstream Collectors or backends.
+If you use thestaticsubkey here, you must manually enumerate the Collector URLs.
+The other supported resolver is the DNS resolver, which periodically checks for updates and resolves IP addresses.
+For this resolver type, thehostnamesubkey specifies the hostname to query to obtain the list of IP addresses. - The

-, it exports spans based on their service name which is useful when using connectors like the Span Metrics connector, so all spans of a service will be send to the same downstream collector for metric collection, guaranteeing accurate aggregations.
+routing_keyfield routes spans to specific downstream Collectors.
+If you set this field totraceID, the load-balancing exporter exports spans based on theirtraceID.
+Otherwise, if you useserviceforrouting_key, it exports spans based on their service name.
+This routing is useful when using connectors like the span metrics connector because all spans of a service are sent to the same downstream Collector for metric collection, guaranteeing accurate aggregations.

-The first-tier collector servicing the OTLP endpoint would be configured as shown below:
+The first-tier Collector that serves the OTLP endpoint is configured as follows:

 receivers: